Miloš Obilić: Literary sources

+Scholars consider many details in Tvrtko's letter to be fanciful, including the symbolic number 12.

+In 1402, an anonymous Catalan author assigned Murad's death to a Hungarian knight.
+The knight might have been related to Lazar through marriage and had sent a Hungarian contingent to the battle.
+In the legend, Miloš Obilić was Lazar's son-in-law; in reality, Lazar had a Hungarian son-in-law.
 Another Italian account, Mignanelli's 1416 work, asserted that it was Lazar who killed the Ottoman sultan.

 The assassin's first appearance in Serbian sources is in the biography of Stefan Lazarević, Lazar's son, by Constantine the Philosopher, written in the 1440s.
 The hero, still anonymous, is described as a man of noble birth whom envious tongues had sought to defame before the prince.
 To prove his loyalty and courage, he left the front line on the pretext of being a deserter, seized the opportunity to stab the sultan to death and was killed himself shortly afterwards.
 The initial phase of ignominy and its redemption by a courageous plot of slaying the sultan are narrative ingredients which would become essential to the Serbian legend as it evolved in later times.